autorockwell/portfolio/README.md

 **Editorial Intern at _n+1_ (_January 2023 - May 2023_)**
 - Fact-checked and edited pieces by Sander Plejj, Thomas de Monchaux, Nicholas Dames, and Jared Jackson for _n+1_'s 45th issue, "Attachement"
 - Sourced original art for Nicholas Dames's _Solenoid_ review
-- Evaluaed submissions and conducted website administration on WordPress
+- Evaluated submissions and conducted website administration on WordPress

 ## Projects